mariodosreis/divtime/README.md

 `src/`: Source code of MCMCTree v4.9e.

-A pretty densitree of the 10 species analyse in this tutorial:
+A pretty densitree of the 10 species analysed in this tutorial:

 ![](/R/pri10s.jpg)